fenago/katacoda-scenarios/azure-functions-docker/steps/2/text.md

+#### Prerequisites
+Before running this sample, you must have the following:

+- Install Azure Functions Core Tools version.
+- Install the Azure CLI.
+This article requires the Azure CLI version 2.0 or later.
+Run az --version to find the version you have
+- An active Azure subscription.

+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio) before you begin.

+**Note:** Creating an azure account is optional, if you don't want to publish your function on Azure.

 #### Install Core Tools on Linux
 Run following commands to install Azure functions core tools.
 `curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg`{{execute T1}}